Lešany (Benešov District): Administrative division

+Etymology

+The old Czech word lešan (from les = 'forest') denoted a person who lived near a forest or between forests.
+So Lešany was a village of such people.

 Geography

 Lešany is located about 13 km northwest of Benešov and 20 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Chocholouš at 388 m above sea level.
 The Sázava River flows through the municipality.

 History

 The first written mention of Lešany is from 1185.
 The village often changed owners, who were various less important nobles.
 In 1683, the Metropolitan Chapter at Saint Vitus purchased Lešany and made it the centre of a small estate.

 Transport

 There are no railways or major roads passing through the municipality.